bhavaniravi/portfolio/data/blogs/draft_Voids-have-a-Voice-590a0be06108.md

 ---
 # Voids have a Voice

-Love is overrated

-So is hate,
+Love is overrated, So is hate.

-Before I could fit you in that grey spot

-I lost you to my fate.
+Before I could fit you in that grey spot, I lost you to my fate.

-The ripples of warmth,

-Is creating a crack in my soul.
+With the ripples of your warmth, creating a crack in my soul.

-The muses of the master,
+The muses of your heart, becoming the curse of my life.

-Is becoming a curse

-For the void that people leave in your life

-becomes the memories of your soul.
+The void that in you left, making the memories of my soul.

-For the voices of people living in your head

-becomes the treasure of your spirit.
+The voices of your dreams, treasuring of my spirit.

 ## Random Crap